Tarragon

 Understanding the key chemical compounds helps explain why tarragon pairs well with certain ingredients.

-Contributes warm, slightly clove-like notes and potential antimicrobial properties
+Contributes peppery, slightly clove-like spice notes and has anti-inflammatory and antioxidant properties

 Quick Tips